yaa110/async-tun/README.md

 ➜  sudo -E /path/to/cargo run
 ```

-- Set the address of device:
+- Set the address of device (address and netmask could also be set using `TunBuilder`):

 ```bash
 ➜  sudo ip a add 10.0.0.1/24 dev <tun-name>